bricks-cloud/bricks/docs/README.md

 <img src="../assets/vscode-extension-activation.gif" width="500" />
 </p>

-## I closed the webview window.
+## I closed the webview window in VSCode extension.
 How can I reopen it?
 - You would have to regenerate the component.
 We are adding a new feature that would allow developers to reopen the webview pannel.

 ## Preview within VSCode extension or localhost:4000 is not working